Poole and District Electric Tramways

 The crew of Tramcar No 10 stand patiently for the cameraman at County Gates — photo undated, but given the pristine paintwork, probably taken in 1902.
 Both men are wearing lancer-style tunics rather than the earlier single-breasted or double-breasted designs of jacket.
 Photo courtesy of Karen Johnson.

 An enlargement of the above photograph showing the motorman and the conductor (James Doble; see studio portrait above).
-Their collars now bear metal system initials 'P & D E T' on both sides rather than the earlier embroidered insignia.
+The jackets collars now bear metal system initials 'P & D E T' rather than the earlier embroidered insignia.
+The caps now have tensioned crown, giving a smarter appearance than their predecessors.
 Although the caps bear employee numbers, above which would have been the standard BETCo 'Magnet & Wheel' badge, this has been scratched off (presumably on the negative or glass plate); quite why this was done is unclear, as the tramcar itself still has the device on its waist panel.

 An enlargement of the above photograph showing the conductor and the motorman; both men are wearing the standard BETCo 'Magnet & Wheel' and employee number badges on their caps, and system initials — 'P & D E T' — on their collars.